 - a spouse or de facto partner (as long as the relationship is close and continuing)

-- a person who is responsible for the adult’s primary care (but is not a paid carer, although they can receive a carer’s pension) or
+- a person who is responsible for the adult’s primary care but isn't the adult's health provider, a service provider for a residential service where the adult is a resident, or a paid carer ( although they can be receiving a carer’s pension), or

 If there is no one suitable or available, the Public Guardian acts as the statutory health attorney as a last resort.